Comité Champagne MOOC, Massive Open Online Course

 My advice is this – do the Classic version for free and see how you go.
 Then if you decide to upgrade, do this at any time, without any hard sell.

 With the Premium version, the MOOC also provides you with any new material released in the future.
 Topics I’d like to see include the Échelle des Crus, the Maillard reaction in Champagne ageing, the Coteaux Champenois still red wine, and more about those four rare grapes: Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.
-And as I particularly liked the material in the Classic version on sustainability, I’m keen to see more on that aspect too.
+And as I particularly liked the material in the Classic version on sustainability, I’m always keen to see more on that aspect too.

 So if the Champagne MOOC sounds interesting: